 When I decided to apply for teaching jobs in Japan a couple of years ago, one of the things I quickly found out about was the dress code for teachers in Japanese schools.

 That’s because, after teaching in Thailand for seven years, I was used to wearing somewhat conservative dress as a female teacher at any school or business I taught in, and was interested to see if the clothing I already owned would be sufficient, or if an entirely new wardrobe would have to be bought.

 Interestingly, even though I already do have a wardrobe full of conservative clothing for teaching in Thailand, Japanese schools are even more conservative, That meant I would have to add various items to my wardrobe if I did accept a teaching job at a Japanese school, so that I would fit in with the culture there.

 If you would like to teach in Japan and are not sure what the dress code is like, coming from North America, Europe, Australia or New Zealand, you will probably find it’s even more conservative than you expect.
 Here is how you will be expected to dress in most Japanese classrooms, as well as tips on what your general appearance should look like.

 Suits for men and women – In my seven years teaching English in Thailand, I have never been asked to wear a suit in the classroom.
 In Japan, however, this is common in many schools — from public and private day schools to language schools and, of course, if you teach at the business English level.

 That means, for anyone planning on teaching in Japan, you will need to take at least three suits with you to have enough clothing to teach in a Japanese classroom for a year.
-Buying suits to fit you will be difficult in Japan as Japanese men and women are much shorter and smaller than most westerners, and having a suit tailored is expensive, so you want to make sure you have enough before you leave.
+Buying suits to fit you will be difficult in Japan as many Japanese men and women are shorter and thinner than many westerners, and having a suit tailored is expensive, so you want to make sure you have enough before you leave.

 Shirts worn underneath them should also be cut well and conservatively colored, with a white shirt being the most often chosen color.